hallidayz/CodeRev4Minds/SETUP.md

 ## 🎉 You're All Set!

-Your CodeRev4Minds application is now ready to:
+Your Code Rev Minds application is now ready to:
 - Showcase your AI code review tool
 - Demonstrate the value proposition
 - Convert visitors into customers